Best Lawyer Fonts for Your Website Design

 While these two typefaces might look similar, they have their differences.
 Their decorative strokes, mood, and legibility are different.
 For example, serif is often considered more formal, while sans-serif could be considered more casual.
 Some people also believe that serif is easier to read when printed, while sans-serif is easier to read on screens.

 You need to think about the color of your font.
 If you want to create a professional impression, then black is probably the best option to use in large and small law firm website design.

-Consider how big your font is.
-You need to make sure the font is big enough to read, but you do not want it to be so large that it is hard to fit all the information on a single screen.
+Consider how big your typeface is.
+You need to make sure it is big enough to read, but you do not want it to be so large that it is hard to fit all the information on a single screen.

 Bold, Italics, and Underlines